 I reside in Bryn Mawr, PA with my wife, Heidi Hayes.
-Our son, Nicholas, is completing a degree in Chemical Engineering at UW-Madison, and my daughter, Kirsten, and her husband John Brandt, live in Minnesota and have three daughters, Madison, Grace and MacKenzie.
+Our son Nicholas is a chemical engineer working with a chemical company in the Chicago area and my daughter, Kirsten, and her husband John Brandt, live in Minnesota and have three daughters, Madison, Grace and MacKenzie.

 Skill is doing things so well they seem simple.

 Want to learn more about the types of Wood used?